Costa Rica Hike and Explore

 Beaches, Cloudforests, and Eco-lodges on Costa Rica's Wild Side

-Sample ItineraryDay 1: Arrive in San Jose and transfer to the hotel.
+Sample ItineraryDay 1: Arrive in San Jose and transfer to the hotel in Alajuela.
 Enjoy dinner with the group and a program orientation by the pool.

 Day 2: Leave San Jose early in the morning, traveling by van to the Pacific Coast town of Quepos for lunch.
 After lunch, continue traveling to Baru where you'll stay on a pristine preserve a mile out of town.
 There are no developments on these beaches where endangered turtles lay their eggs.
 Hike to and spend the night in a remote rainforest jungle camp.
 Take an optional night hike to see the nocturnal animals at the peak of their activity including pacas, agoutis, and the beautiful but tiny poison dart frogs.

 Day 3: Wake up deep in the rainforest and hike back down to the beach after breakfast.
 Take a zip line tour of the forest canopy and get eye to eye with a variety of monkeys, iguanas, and even a sloth!
 End your day visiting the butterfly enclosure, relaxing in a hammock under the trees, or swimming in the pool.